clarktrimble/ba-blog/content/blog/funhouse/index.md

 ### Insert / Put

-Diving deeper into the Golang, `PutColumns` inserts messages into the table a chunk at a time:
+Diving deeper into the Golang, the `PutColumns` function inserts messages into the table a chunk at a time:

 ```go
 // examples/generable/msg/msg.go